 - Booking details

-- Your entire Learner Guide and Log Book (pre-PDA section completed with signed declaration of completion)
+- Your entire Learner Guide and Log Book (with signed declaration of completion)

 - A suitable, roadworthy vehicle of the correct class (with centrally mounted handbrake)